 Approved quota: 15—specific eligibility requirements will apply.
 Based on academic merit and preference on Indigenous and/or Indigenous Knowledge, History and Heritage major students.

 - Contact hours

-- Equivalent of 1 hour lecture/seminars and 2 hours of workshops/tutorials over 10 weeks; may be intensively taught over a 3–4 week study tour or in-house study program.
+- Equivalent of 1 hour lecture/seminars and 2 hours of workshops/Practical Classes over 10 weeks; may be intensively taught over a 3–4 week study tour or in-house study program.

 - This unit is recognised by the University as a service learning unit.
 Service learning refers specifically to community engagement activities that are embedded in units of study, being structured and assessed as formal educational experiences.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.